eduardok/libsmbclient-php/README.md

 ```

 Comment and name are passed through from libsmbclient.
-The name is *not* in urlencoded format, it's been decoded for convenience.
+By default, the name is *not* returned in urlencoded format, it's been decoded for convenience.
+You can toggle that by setting the `SMBCLIENT_OPT_URLENCODE_READDIR_ENTRIES` option to `true`.
 `type` is one of the following strings:

 * `'workgroup'`